kamyker/PlayFabUnitySDK/README.md

 # PlayFabUnitySDK README

-## Fork with Package Manager and Assembly Definitions, async/await support and more
+## Fork with Package Manager, Assembly Definitions, async/await support and more
 Go here: [EditorExtensions plugin](https://github.com/kamyker/PlayFabUnityEditorExtensions).

 If you really don't need EditorExtensions - sdk may work without it: